10clouds/aiconsole/backend/aiconsole/preinstalled/materials/aiconsole.md

 `/settings.toml` - configuration file containing information about disabled materials

-Note that in your home app directory you have additional settings.toml which stored global settings.
+Note that in your home app directory you have additional settings.toml which stores global settings.

 Material, Agent and settings files are monitored and automatically loaded, then used as context.